nonlinearthink/better-osg-serializer-js/README.md

-# better-osg-serializer-js
+# browser-osg-serializer-js

-osg-serializier-js is PureJS module for serializing `.osgt` and `.osgb` files.
+browser-osg-serializier-js is PureJS module for serializing `.osgt` and `.osgb` files.

 **The tool is still in development** but I will be happy to your issues and contributions